devscola/Consensus/README.md

 *Bundler* gem has to be installed first:

 ```
-gem install rake
+gem install bundler
 ```

-Now you can install the project gems.
+### install the gems in the local folder of the project
 ```
-bundle intall
+bundle install --path vendor/bundle
 ```

 ## Run tests

 ```
-rake test
+bundle exec rspec
 ```

 ## Launch the app

 ```
-rake
+bundle exec rake
 ```
 The app will be served on *http://localhost:4567/index.html*